dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 at the basic fields that belong to an ontology definition.
 This serves as an overview for you to which you can return at any time while you read the description.

-A complete ontology definition looks like this:
+A complete data model definition looks like this:

 ```json
 {